It’s easy to get confused when it comes to health and nutrition.

 Despite being high in fat, nuts are incredibly nutritious and healthy.

-The importance of getting enough quality sleep can not be overstated.
+The importance of getting enough quality sleep cannot be overstated.

 Drinking enough water can have numerous benefits.

-An interesting "hack" is to use a pair of amber-tinted glasses that block blue light from entering your eyes in the evening.
+One strategy is to use a pair of amber-tinted glasses that block blue light from entering your eyes in the evening.

-According to data from 2005-2006, about 41.6% of the US population is deficient in this critical vitamin (43).
+In fact, about 41.6% of the U.S. population is deficient in this critical vitamin (

-Extra virgin olive oil is the healthiest fat on the planet.
+Extra virgin olive oil is one of the healthiest vegetable oils.